zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 ## Music Production and Beats

-With over 12 years of production experience, we are ready to create whole instrumentals around your vocal or melody.
-From Electronic to Pop, Hip-hop to Indie rock, we got you covered.
+With over 13 years of production experience, we are ready to create whole instrumentals around your vocal or melody.
+From Electronic, Pop, or Indie Bands to Hip-hop recording studio, we got you covered.

-Let one of our experienced musicians elevate your song idea into a full-bodied custom work of complex art.
+Our experienced musicians elevate your song idea into a full-bodied custom work of complex art.

-Contact us directly about custom beats and instrumentals so we can do our best to understand your needs within your budget.
+Contact us directly about custom beats and instrumentals so we can create something incredible within your budget.

-Remember, we're not just a hip hop recording studio, we have experience with all genres and styles.

 - - -